gritcoding/minecraft/MINECRAFT_ELECTRONICS.md

 Solution: [fence_led.py](scripts/fence_led.py)

+- :bulb: Make the LED flash when the intruder is getting **close** to the house, but not yet inside the house.

 ## Programmable Button

 - Add a button to the circuit: the button has four pins and fits nicely accross the midway point of the breadboard.